-At issue is whether P.S.C. has complied with the requirements of KRS 131.110(1), which states in pertinent part:
+At issue is whether has complied with the requirements of KRS 131.110(1) which states in pertinent part:

 The protest shall be accompanied by a supporting statement setting forth the grounds upon which the protest is made.
-Upon written request, the department may extend the time for filing the supporting statement if it appears the delay is necessary and unavoidable.
+Upon written request, the Department may extend the time for filing the supporting statement if it appears the delay is necessary and unavoidable.

-The Kentucky courts have held that this statutory provision imposes upon a taxpayer protesting an assessment or a refund denial a legal duty to provide the DOR with "something more substantial than mere denials of tax liability."
+The Kentucky courts have held this statutory provision imposes upon a taxpayer protesting an assessment or a refund denial a legal duty to provide the DOR with "something more substantial than mere denials of tax liability."
 Eagle Machine Co., Inc. v.
 Commonwealth ex rel.
-Gillis, 698 S.W.2d 528, 530 (Ky.App., 1985).
-In order to make a valid protest, a taxpayer must "provide financial statements, records or some other documentation that would allow the Revenue Department some basis for reconsideration."
-Id. at 529.
+Gillis, 698 S.W.2d 528, 530 (Ky.
+App.
+1985).
+In order to make a valid protest, a taxpayer must "provide financial statements, records or some other documentation that would allow the Department of Revenue some basis for reconsideration.

-The courts have further held that KRS 131.110(1) is "mandatory in nature" and that failure to submit documentation as it requires will result in the taxpayer's loss of the right to further review of the assessment or refund denial in question.
+The courts have further held that KRS 131.110(1) is "mandatory in nature" and that failure to submit documentation as it requires will result in a taxpayer's loss of the right to further review of the assessment or refund denial in question.
 Scotty's Construction Co. v.
-Revenue Cabinet, 779 S.W.2d 234 (Ky.App., 1989).
-In both Scotty's Construction and Eagle Machine, the taxpayers failed to provide any substantial information in support of their denials of tax liability, despite being given ample opportunity to do.
+Revenue Cabinet, 779 S.W.
+2d 234 (Ky.
+App.
+1989).
+In both Scotty's Construction and Eagle Machine, the taxpayers failed to provide appropriate documentation in support of their denials of tax liability, despite being given ample opportunity to do so.
 The same is true in this matter.